samuxiii/prototypes/learning/README.md

 _Note: not all files use the same python version.
 Take a look at the description._

 ### Todo
-- Add AI in planes game
+- Add AI in planes game (feedforward nn)
-- Chatbot in telegram bots
+- Chatbot in telegram bots (seq2seq?)